- Prospective Students

 NYTS offers opportunities for students who are bilingual in either Korean or Spanish and English to complete the MDiv with some courses in the student’s primary language.
 The courses that are offered in Spanish and Korean are typically in the area of Arts of Ministry.
 In addition, a course in writing for ministry is offered every semester.
 Students who need further work in basic English are strongly encouraged to apply to one of the many English as a Second Language (ESL) programs that are located throughout the New York region, including the Riverside Language School which is located on the 3rd floor of the Martin Luther King Educational Building in Riverside Church (across the street from The Interchurch Center).
 Private tutorial assistance is available on a non-credit basis through the office of the Academic Dean.

-Through collaborative planning with Fordham University and Queens College (CUNY), it is possible for students at NYTS to pursue either a Masters of Social Work degree (MSW) at Fordham or a Masters of Arts degree (MA) in Urban Affairs at Queens College while doing the MDiv at NYTS.
-Separate applications must be made to NYTS and to Fordham or Queens College for these programs.
+Through collaborative planning with Fordham University, it is possible for students at NYTS to pursue a Master of Social Work degree (MSW) at Fordham while doing the MDiv at NYTS.
+Separate applications must be made to NYTS and to Fordham for this program.
 For further information, contact the Office of the Academic Dean at NYTS.

 |Master Of Divinity Degree Curriculum|